eoas-ubc/eoas-ubc.github.io/docs/fix-list.md

 * Jupyter startup: consider material from eosc442 and dsci100?
 How does this compare to docs used in EOSC 211?
 Should [Project Pythia's foundations book](https://foundations.projectpythia.org/landing-page.html) be used instead?
 * explore stand-alone apps - via PyIinstaller?
 See for example [here](https://www.mssqltips.com/sqlservertip/7608/python-executable-standalone-application/).
 * professional development - offer workshops at CTLT on dashboard development and use?
-* Need a show and tell, emphasizing "implications for you and students". maybe split into "direct impacts" and "implied or potential impacts"
+* Need a show and tell, emphasizing "implications for you and students". maybe split into "direct impacts" and "implied or potential impacts".
+* Gather repositories with PA, FJ, JB, IS and collect at eoas-ubc.
+Maybe start by using tags (i.e. "topics") in FJ's GitHub account.
+* Gather quotes from workers (AL, BJ, IS) then place them in corresponding course pages, or in project evaluation pages.
+(Project eval pages may need consolidating.

 ---